-Certified Environmental Impact Assessment Professional (CEIAP) possess all capabilities in achieving the desired result by bringing in the world class knowledge, best in class practices to any industry, organization or management paving the way for more dutiful environmental protection required for the more sustainable practices of the future.
+Certified Environmental Impact Assessment Professional (CEIAP) possess all capabilities in achieving the desired result by bringing in the world class knowledge, best in class practices to any industry, organization paving management the way for more environmental protection required for the more sustainable practices of the future.
 The certification assesses the proficiency in environmental laws, regulations and standards, assessment tools and technologies adopted with better scope.